Overview of Chronic Cough

 - Acid reflux -- Gastroesophageal reflux disease (GERD) occurs when stomach acid backs up into the esophagus.
 Symptoms of GERD include heartburn, chest pain, wheezing and shortness of breath.
 Irritation caused by these symptoms can lead to chronic cough.

-- Sinusitis and post nasal drip -- Recurrent sinus infections can cause post-nasal drip, sometimes called ‘a tickle in the back of the throat,’ drainage can trigger chronic cough.
-The ‘tickle’ occurs when a larger-than-normal amount of mucus runs down the back of the throat.
+- Sinusitis and post nasal drip -- Frequent sinus infections can cause post-nasal drip, (sometimes called “a tickle in the back of the throat”), and drainage can trigger chronic cough.
+The “tickle” occurs when a larger-than-normal amount of mucus runs down the back of the throat.

 - Allergies -- Chronic cough can result from inhaling dust, pollen, pet dander, chemical/industrial fumes (over many years), molds, freshly cut grass, and other irritants.

-- Bronchitis - Inflammation of these airway passages can trigger shortness of breath and wheezing and result in chronic cough.
+- Bronchitis - Inflammation (swelling) of these airway passages can cause shortness of breath and wheezing and result in chronic cough.